 Reading, Verbal, and Linguistic Comprehension

 Individuals who have intellectual disabilities such as difficulty understanding text have problems ranging from minor challenges to the inability to read any text.
 Website developers may not fully accommodate the range from non-readers to geniuses, but they can attempt to write clearly and simply as feasible.

 They should take the primary audience into account.
 That includes those who have difficulty with some content.
 Approximately 15 to 20 percent of the population has some kind of text or language comprehension difficulty.
 Many prominent high achievers, such as Whoopi Goldberg, Richard Branson, and Emma Watson, are among them.

-People who have difficulty processing visual information have a problem opposite of those with verbal and reading processing difficulties.
+People who have difficulty processing visual information have a problem opposite to those with verbal and reading processing difficulties.
 They may recognize a website page contains objects but cannot identify them.
-While they see a photograph, they may not realize it is a representation of a person.
+When they see a photograph, they may not realize it is a representation of a person.
 A talking and moving person in a video is easier to process and identify for these users mentally.
 Multimedia and narrated videos are more helpful than a static image of someone.